Beta-D-ribofuranose, D-ribosa, D-ribose, Ribosa.<br/><br/>

 Possibly Effective for

 - Clogged heart arteries (coronary artery disease).
-Taking ribose by mouth seems to be effective for improving the heart's ability to manage low blood flow in people with coronary artery disease.
+Giving ribose through the vein (by IV) seems to improve the heart's ability to contract in people with coronary artery disease.
+Taking ribose by mouth seems to be effective for decreasing chest pain and improving the heart's ability to manage low blood flow in people with coronary artery disease.

 Possibly Ineffective for

 - Athletic performance.
-Research suggests that taking ribose supplements by mouth, alone or with other supplements, does not increase power or improve muscle strength in trained or untrained individuals.
+Taking ribose by mouth, alone or with other supplements, does not seem to improve power, muscle strength, or athletic performance in trained or untrained people.

 Likely InEffective for

-- McArdle's disease (a genetic metabolic disorder).
-Research shows that taking ribose by mouth does not improve exercise ability in people with McArdle's disease.
+- A genetic disorder called McArdle's disease.
+Taking ribose by mouth does not appear to improve exercise ability in people with McArdle's disease.

 Insufficient Evidence for

 - Chronic fatigue syndrome (CFS).
-Early research suggests that taking a ribose supplement (CORvalen, Valen Labs) by mouth might improve energy, sleep, and sense of well-being in people with chronic fatigue syndrome.
+Some early research shows that taking ribose by mouth might improve energy, sleep, and sense of well-being in people with chronic fatigue syndrome.

 - Coronary artery bypass graft (CABG) surgery.
-Early research shows that people who take a ribose supplement by mouth immediately before surgery have better heart function after surgery.
+Some early research shows that people who take ribose by mouth immediately before surgery have better heart function after surgery.

 - Fibromyalgia.
-Early research suggests that taking a specific ribose supplement (CORvalen, Valen Labs) by mouth can improve energy, sleep, and sense of well-being and decrease pain in people with fibromyalgia.
+Early research shows that taking ribose by mouth can improve energy, sleep, and sense of well-being and decrease pain in people with fibromyalgia.

 - Seizures.
-Early research suggests that taking ribose by mouth might improve behavior and reduce seizure frequency in people with seizures caused by a deficiency of the chemical adenylosuccinase.
+Some early research shows that taking ribose by mouth might improve behavior and reduce the number of seizures in people with seizures caused by a deficiency of the chemical adenylosuccinase.

 Side Effects & SafetyRibose seems to be LIKELY SAFE for most people when taken by mouth for short-term use or when given intravenously (by IV) by a healthcare provider.
 It can cause some side effects including diarrhea, stomach discomfort, nausea, headache, and low blood sugar.